Coconut Shrimp With Quinoa

 Directions:

-• Meanwhile, in a large nonstick skillet, heat oil over medium heat.
-Add onion and bok choy; cook and stir 4-6 minutes or until tender.
-Stir in ginger, curry powder, cumin, salt and cayenne; cook 1 minute longer.
-Remove from skillet.
+• In a large nonstick skillet, heat olive oil over medium heat.
+Add the chopped onion and bok choy.
+Cook for 4-6 minutes, or until tender.

-• Add shrimp and snow peas to skillet; cook and stir 3-4 minutes or until shrimp turn pink and snow peas are crisp-tender.
-Add the cooked onion and bok choy mix.
-Stir in coconut milk and orange juice; heat through.
-Serve with quinoa.
+• Add the shrimp and snow peas to the skillet.
+Cook and stir for 3-4 minutes, or until the shrimp turns pink and the peas are crisp-tender.

 Tips: